n-marcus/Spout_to_RasbPi_to_LED/README.md

 #Spout Reciever OSC
 Recieves images from any Spout-able application and sends them over OSC to any client which will then hopefully have some LEDs and a FadeCandy to display these images.
+By pressing the right mouse button you can specify which Spout source to use.
+This source has to be created first, this seems to be a Spout issue.
+Using the positions.txt file you can specify the points it has to analyse.
+These have to range from 0.0 to 1.0 and seperated with a ','.
+These number specify the relative position of the points based on the size of the current window.
+You can adjust the size of the analysis by clicking and dragging the mouse.
+To move the analysis use the arrow buttons.
+Use m to mirror the whole analysis and press r to reset the positions.

 #OSC Reciever FadeCandy
 Recieves OSC messages from "Spout Reciever OSC" application and transforms them into FadeCandy language